dorletaurrutia-xai/XAI-TrustFramework/02_CASE_STUDIES/01_Tabular_Regression_TreeSHAP_DiCE_Technical_SocialTrust/GUIDE_step_by_step.md

 Once uploaded, these SHAP outputs can be reused by later notebooks to compute trust metrics (Completeness, Fidelity, and Stability) without recomputing explanations.

-> [!NOTE]
-> **Conceptual Note — SHAP as Controlled Behavioral Characterization**
->
-> In this framework, SHAP (SHapley Additive Explanations) is not used as an interpretability tool but as a **controlled behavioral characterization method**.
-> Rather than “opening” the model or inspecting internal parameters, it **models the system’s response surface** under a set of fairness-preserving constraints.
->
-> Each feature is treated as an **input variable in a cooperative system**, whose marginal influence on the output can be measured empirically.
-> Through this formalism, SHAP provides a way to **observe and quantify the functional structure** of the model without altering its internal mechanisms.
->
-> The method is grounded in *Shapley’s efficiency theorem* (1953), which ensures that the decomposition of the prediction into additive components is **unique, stable, and invariant** under symmetrical transformations.
-> This transforms explainability into a form of **system-level accountability** — a measurable mapping between inputs and outputs that can be validated empirically.
->
-> Within the *XAI-TrustFramework*, SHAP therefore acts as a **non-intrusive diagnostic instrument**, verifying whether the model’s predictions are:
-> - **Additive** — decomposable into consistent feature contributions (→ Completeness);
-> - **Accurate locally** — reconstructable per instance (→ Fidelity);
-> - **Consistent** — stable under perturbations (→ Stability).
->
-> In this sense, SHAP does not *explain* the model; it **tests its structural reliability**.
-> The focus shifts from interpretation to **empirical validation of trust properties** — aligning with the thesis premise that trust in AI systems emerges from verifiable behavioral evidence rather than introspection.
->

 > [!TIP]
 > **Result Analysis — SHAP baseline validation (φ₀, φᵢ(x), and their epistemic meaning)**